Archive for August, 2013

 Monday, August 19th, 2013

-Regenerate-RISE takes referrals from Social Services, GPs, Sheltered Housing Wardens, Occupational Therapists, Hospitals and Families and our preference is for one of our Referral Forms to be completed.
-One of our staff will then telephone the person within 48 hrs to arrange a visit to see whether they are suitable for our service and whether indeed the person wishes to attend.
+Regenerate-RISE takes referrals from Social Services, GPs, Sheltered Housing Wardens, Occupational Therapists, Hospitals and Families and the correct Referral Form needs to be completed.
+For RISE SW15, our Day Services, one of our staff will then telephone the person within 48 hrs to arrange a visit to see whether they are suitable for our service or ask whether they would like to attend for a trial day.
 The main criteria for someone to attend Regenerate-RISE is that they are over 60 years of age and are either isolated or at risk of isolation.
-The only people we cannot provide a service for are those with Dementia who may wander, as we do not have a locked door policy or those who are aggressive.
+If we are able to offer transport, the person has to be able to transfer from a wheelchair to a minibus seat.
+The only people we cannot provide a service for are those with Dementia who may wander, as we do not have a locked door policy.
 We welcome people with disabilities, but do not provide lifting equipment for people who need to get out of their wheelchair.
+We do not generally provide personal care either.

 We believe very much that the integration of able-bodied with disabled people is very important as it brings an empathy and support for one another.
 It increases a tolerance and understanding of disabilities as well as a compassionate and caring attitude between the peer group.